cloudberrydb/cloudberrydb/DEV_SETUP.md

 ```shell
 make
 ```
 Building the binaries will take a while.
-If you are adventurous you can type in ``make -j 2`` to build in parallel using two threads (note your VM is setup to run on two cores of the host machine).
-Sometimes, this parallel make produces errors.
-If that happens, just re-issue the ``make`` command again, without the ``-j`` flag.
+If you are adventurous you can issue the command ``make -j 2`` to build in parallel using two threads (note your VM is setup to run on two cores of the host machine).
+Sometimes, this parallel may produces errors.
+If that happens, just re-issue the ``make`` command again, but this time without the ``-j`` flag.

 Next, we are ready to install GPDB in the directory ``/gpdb/vagrant/install``.
-To do this, in the guest shell, type in:
+To do this, in the guest shell, type the following command:

 ```shell
 make install
 ```

 ##5: Setup and compile GPDB
 We are nearly ready to run GPDB.
-But before we do that we have to setup a few environment variables, and make changes to the guest OS.
+However, we still have to setup a few environment variables, and make changes to the guest OS.
 Here are the steps.
 In the guest shell, type in the following commands to create the required (bash) environment variables: